Election forecasting is one core occupation of policy analysts all over the world.

 But that proved to be not enough.
 The Tal Silberstein affair publicly exposed socialists’ dirty linen, and that looked real ugly.

-Last but not east, the country-wide shift to the right also gave a powerful lift to the Freedom Party.
+The country-wide shift to the right also gave a powerful lift to the Freedom Party.

 True, it had to yield some territory to the People’s Party on migration and refugee management issues.
 But it could still cash in on its biggest asset – credibility among voters.